plantuml/plantuml/BUILDING.md

 PlantUML can be built using either [Gradle](#building-plantuml-with-gradle) or [Ant](#building-plantuml-with-ant-alternative-method).
 It's recommended to use Gradle as the primary build tool for this project.
 You will find instructions for both methods, starting with Gradle.

+## Java Compatibility and Development Notes

+🌱 **PlantUML & Java 8 Compatibility**

+We understand the ubiquity and prevalence of Java 8 in numerous environments and infrastructures.
+Thus, **PlantUML remains steadfastly compatible with Java 8**.
+Despite the version’s age and the availability of newer releases, we recognize that a substantial number of users and enterprises still depend on Java 8.
+Therefore, you can confidently run PlantUML in environments where Java 8 is installed, ensuring accessibility and functionality for a wide array of users.

+🔍 **Unitary Tests & Advanced Java Versions**

+While PlantUML maintains its compatibility with Java 8, our development and testing environments leverage the capabilities of more recent Java versions.
+All unitary tests are conducted using a newer Java version, not only to utilize advanced features and optimizations but also to ensure the robustness of PlantUML in more updated systems.

+This means:
+- **For Users**: PlantUML can be compiled and used seamlessly with Java 8, providing a stable experience without necessitating an upgrade in your Java environment.

+- **For Contributors/Developers**: If you wish to run unitary tests, a more recent version of Java will be required.
+This ensures that tests run efficiently and utilize the latest features/optimizations, but it in no way impedes the usage of PlantUML with older Java versions.

+🔄 **Your Contribution Matters**

+Whether you're using an old or a new version of Java, your feedback, contributions, and insights are valuable in enhancing PlantUML.
+We strive to maintain a balance between adopting new technology and ensuring accessibility for all users, and your experiences aid us in striking this balance effectively.

 ## Building PlantUML with Gradle

 ### Prerequisites